2014 Cook County, Illinois, elections: Republican

 No candidates, ballot-certified or formal write-in, ran in the Republican primary.

 General election

 Cook County Board of Commissioners

 The 2014 Cook County Board of Commissioners election saw all seventeen seats of the Cook County Board of Commissioners up for election to four-year terms.

 Fifteen members were reelected.
 One member did not seek reelection.
 One member was defeated in their party's primary.
 This meant that a total of two individuals were newly-elected.

-As these were the first elections held following the 2010 United States Census, the seats faced redistricting before this election.
+As these were the first elections held following the 2010 United States census, the seats faced redistricting before this election.

-1st district

-Incumbent fourth-term Commissioner Earlean Collins, a Democrat, did not seek reelection.
-Democrat Richard Boykin was elected to succeed him.